ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 A multi-region architecture using Cloud Foundry Enterprise Environment.  ![VM-Architecture](images/solution39/CFEE-Architecture.png)

+ToDo: Remove the services here, same like public.
+Also do same like the Kub digram.

 CFEE works in the same manner like the Public Cloud Foundry, with one thing been different and that's to setup the CFEE account and binding service to the CFEE account.
 After that everything else works in the same matter.

 You would require to do the following: